-Fri., Jan.
-20 Central Pacific Coast
+Wed., Jan.
+12 Central Pacific Coast

-After leaving friends at the airport, our group continues on its way to the Central Pacific area, where we stay in a lovely valley with a rushing river, close to the Pacific Coast.
+After leaving friends at the airport, our group continues on its way to the Central Pacific area, where we stay in a lovely valley with a rushing river, close to the Pacific Ocean.
 We arrive in time for lunch.
+The hotel and dining room sit aside a small river, and there is a steady stream of species coming in, including toucans and aracaris.